Mrnice98/BossingInfo/README.md

     - Addition of an optional Info Box display
     - Addition of optional kill time tracking and fight duration output for bosses which would not ordinarily display times in chat
     - Numerous small changes to naming conventions and minor fixes

+- **Version 1.2**
+    - Add Barrows, Vetion, Sire.
+    - Improve tracking for kraken
+    - Fix Thmery & Zilly
+    - fixed issue where kills would not register correctly when teleporting out at same time as kill
+    - a few backend fixes to make way for the next update

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Description of how the plugin works: **Re Write Needed**